 - Experience physical tightness linked to stress

 Stress is not the problem.
-Lack of recovery is.
+Lack of nervous system recovery is.

 Pressure is part of professional life.
 The problem is when your body never fully stands down.